miladabd/DeepC/README.md

 No external liberaries are used and all required functions (including convolution, deconvolution and non-linearities) are written in main file ```source.c``` file.

+For more information on the code, check [my post on Towards Data Sceince](https://towardsdatascience.com/implementing-deep-convolutional-neural-networks-in-c-without-external-libraries-b30464f64d02).

 To compile the code in Linux use:

 ``` gcc source.c -o videosr```